timeforchang/newsbot/README.md

 ![you can search for popular articles with a slash command](docs/popular_news.png)

+## TODO
+[] Dockerizing the app to initialize the database and run the app automatically

 ### Credit
-Original project by Pascal Issa for Webex integration.
+Original project by Pascal Issa for Webex integration [found here](https://github.com/pascalissa/URLBot).